SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/aws-certificate-manager.md

 * [CloudTrail Logs](https://docs.aws.amazon.com/acm/latest/userguide/cloudtrail.html)

 ## Setup

-This section has instructions for collecting logs and metrics for the Sumo Logic's AWS Certificate Manager integration.
+You can collect the logs and metrics for Sumo Logic's AWS Certificate Manager integration by following the below steps.

 ### Configure metrics collection

-* Collect CloudWatch Metrics with namespace AWS/CertificateManager using [AWS Kinesis Firehose for Metrics](https://help.sumologic.com/docs/send-data/hosted-collectors/amazon-aws/aws-kinesis-firehose-metrics-source/) source.
-For AWS/CertificateManager metrics and dimensions refer to [AWS Certificate Manager CloudWatch metrics](https://docs.aws.amazon.com/acm/latest/userguide/cloudwatch-metrics.html).
+* Collect **CloudWatch Metrics** with namespace `AWS/CertificateManager` using the [AWS Kinesis Firehose for Metrics](https://help.sumologic.com/docs/send-data/hosted-collectors/amazon-aws/aws-kinesis-firehose-metrics-source/) source.
+For `AWS/CertificateManager` metrics and dimensions, refer to [AWS Certificate Manager CloudWatch metrics](https://docs.aws.amazon.com/acm/latest/userguide/cloudwatch-metrics.html).

 ### Configure logs collection

-* AWS Certificate Manager is integrated with AWS CloudTrail, a service that provides a record of actions taken by a user, role, or an AWS service in ACM.
+* Collect [AWS CloudTrail Logs](https://docs.aws.amazon.com/acm/latest/userguide/cloudtrail.html) using the [AWS CloudTrail](https://help.sumologic.com/docs/send-data/hosted-collectors/amazon-aws/aws-cloudtrail-source/) source.
+AWS Certificate Manager is integrated with AWS CloudTrail, a service that provides a record of actions taken by a user, role, or AWS service in ACM.
 CloudTrail is enabled by default on your AWS account.
-CloudTrail captures API calls for ACM as events, including calls from the ACM console and code calls to the ACM API operations.
+CloudTrail captures API calls for ACM as events, which includes calls from the ACM console and code calls to the ACM API operations.
 If you configure a trail, you can enable continuous delivery of CloudTrail events to an Amazon S3 bucket, including events for ACM.
-Collect [AWS CloudTrail Logs](https://docs.aws.amazon.com/acm/latest/userguide/cloudtrail.html) using [AWS CloudTrail](https://help.sumologic.com/docs/send-data/hosted-collectors/amazon-aws/aws-cloudtrail-source/) source.